 Coconut oil is a cold-pressed oil and is used in baking and ethnic cooking.
 As it is cold-pressed, and therefore unrefined, it should be avoided by people allergic to coconut.

-Detailed information on severe allergy (anaphylaxis) and its treatment can be found here:
+Click here to read detailed information on severe allergy (anaphylaxis) and its treatment in our Anaphylaxis and Adrenaline Factsheets

-The text of this article has been peer reviewed by Dr Michael Radcliffe, Consultant in Allergy Medicine, University College London Hospitals NHS Foundation Trust; and Dr Isabel Skypala, Clinical Lead for Food Allergy, Royal Brompton and Harefield NHS Foundation Trust.
-Neither reviewer has declared any conflicts of interest in relation to their review of this article.
+The text of this article has been peer reviewed by Dr Michael Radcliffe, Consultant in Allergy Medicine, University College London Hospitals NHS Foundation Trust.